PrashantKramadhari/Planning_Control/README.md

-Note : it was done couple of years back but uploaded now, so there might be some bugs and some incomplete part.I will finish this when time permits.
+Note : I tried to solve these HW in 2022 but uploaded now, so there might be some changes, bugs and some incomplete part.I will finish this when time permits.